google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

 # Configure Authentication Mechanism for GCP

 ## Authentication Mechanism for the Control Plane
+This is the manual auth configuration for the Control Plane.
+Refer [installation guide](./install-knative-gcp.md) for automated scripts.

 For both methods (Workload Identity and Kubernetes Secret), the first manual step is creating a
 [Google Cloud Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts/project)